lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

 Success is:
  - high level of engagement with blog post
  - average time spent on page is comparable to the average reading time of page
- - user clicks on call to action
+ - user clicks on call to action if applicable
+ - positive user comments (if enabled on the blog)

+Failure is:
-Failure is: low engagement rate based on call to action clicks and scroll depth
+ - low level of engagement based on call to action clicks and scroll depth

-KPIs: TBC
+ - average time spent on page is significantly lower than the average reading time of page

+KPIs: time spent on page is comparable to the average reading time of page

-Review period: every 12 months
+Review period: every 3 months

 ## Email communications